kiseki-lol/patcher/README.md

 # Kiseki.Patcher

 > [!IMPORTANT]
-> This project is currently in the process of being migrated to [@lrre-foss/lure](https://github.com/lrre-foss/lure).
-This repository will no longer receive updates.
+> This project has been merged into [@lrre-foss/lure](https://github.com/lrre-foss/lure).
+This repository will no longer receive updates and will remain archived.
 Please send all pull requests and bug fixes to that repository instead.

 Client functionality library